averageshanks/spam_detection/README.md

 **Technologies Used:**

--Python
+- Python

--Streamlit (for web app UI)
+- Streamlit (for web app UI)

--Scikit-Learn (for machine learning models and evaluation metrics)
+- Scikit-Learn (for machine learning models and evaluation metrics)

--Pandas (for data processing)
+- Pandas (for data processing)
--Numpy
+- Numpy